 - Position of opponent

-Another good approach is to watch professional games and observe their reactions prior to a volley.
-Of course, it goes without saying, that anticipation is greatly improved with better fitness.
-The sudden jolts of movement including a sprint to the net are strenuous on the muscles and may cause injury if you’re not fully fit.
+Another good approach is to watch professional games and observe their reactions before a volley.
+Of course, it goes without saying that anticipation is greatly improved with better fitness.
+The sudden jolts of movement, including a sprint to the net, are strenuous on the muscles and may cause injury if you’re not fully fit.
 Anyway, I digress.
-Key takeaway here is to work on your anticipation, as much as your technique.
-It’s worth noting that all tennis volleys can be performed both with the forehand, and the backhand.
+The key takeaway here is to work on your anticipation as much as your technique.
+It’s worth noting that all tennis volleys can be performed both with the forehand and the backhand.
 Without further ado, let’s dive into the what are the types of volleys?

-Another characteristic of the “punch” is that there is a slight downward movement on the racquet when hitting the shot.
+Another characteristic of the “punch” is the slight downward movement on the racquet when hitting the shot.
 This is intended to make the ball bounce earlier and take time away from the opponent as they move along the baseline to respond.

 As the name suggests, the block volley is a block.
 It is similar to the punch but involves no forward movement of the racquet.
 A player may opt to block-volley a shot when the incoming ball speed is too high, making a punch volley difficult to control.
 In this instance, the racquet just serves as an obstruction to the incoming shot.

 In terms of technique, the drop volley technique is similar to the punch volley, with some subtle differences.
-You should hold the racquet looser than you would for punch volleys, and allow for the racquet to move slightly backward as the shot is being executed.
-This reduces the forward distance the ball will travel after hitting the racquet, forcing your opponent to advance further forward toward the net.
+You should hold the racquet looser than you would for punch volleys and allow for the racquet to move slightly backward as the shot is being executed.
+This reduces the forward distance the ball will travel after hitting the racquet, forcing your opponent to advance toward the net further.

 Another characteristic of the drop is the open-and-upward racquet face.
 Given the stroke is designed to reduce ball-speed, the upward racquet face allows it to get over the net.
 If you keep your racquet face more straight and apply the drop technique, chances are your ball will fall short or will hit the net.